Chassis/SequelPro/README.md

   - chassis/sequelpro
 ```

-(For manual installation, clone this repository into your Chassis `extensions` directory.)
+(For manual installation in an individual Chassis box, clone this repository into that Chassis box's `extensions` directory.)

 ## Usage